-Many mental health conditions often overlap with each other and share similar characteristics.
-Grouping them into categories can make them easier to identify and treat, like with the 10 personality disorders, which are further broken down into 3 personality disorder clusters according to their traits.
+Grouping mental health conditions into categories can make them easier to identify and treat, such as different personality disorder types, which are grouped into 3 personality clusters according to their traits.

-It might be surprising to learn that an estimated 9 percent of adults in the U.S. cope with personality disorders in any given year, according to the National Institute of Mental Health.
+An estimated 9 percent of adults in the U.S. cope with personality disorders in any given year, according to the National Institute of Mental Health.

 What are Personality Disorders?